 ABERDEEN FC also won the European Cup Winners Cup in 1983, beating Spanish giants Real Madrid 2-1 against all the odds in Gothenburg.

 It’s doubtful if these successes will ever be repeated given the lack of resources in the Scottish game, although both Celtic and Rangers have been beaten finalists in the UEFA Cup, in 2003 and 2008 respectively.

 Celtic FC and Rangers FC are both based in Glasgow, and the ‘Old Firm’ derby is one of the most fiercely contested football matches in existence.
 This game is reckoned by many to be the most exciting and electrically charged derby game in the world.

 On the downside, sectarianism has always been present between the supporters of both Celtc and Rangers, although it’s not been so much of an issue in recent years, thanks to the combined efforts of the Scottish Football Association, the football clubs themselves, and the majority of the fans.
-Other great derby games take place in our capital city, Edinburgh, between Heart of Midlothian (Hearts) and Hibernian, (Hibs) and in the North East of the country, between Aberdeen and Dundee United.
+Other great derby games take place in our capital city, Edinburgh, between Heart of Midlothian (Hearts) and Hibernian, (Hibs) and in the North East of the country, between Dundee and Dundee United.

 Our major league has four divisions, consisting of the Scottish Premiership, (12 teams) Championship, League 1, and League 2 (all with 10 teams), but for now I’ll introduce you only to our top flight Premiership League.

 Pittodrie Stadium, Aberdeen, capacity : 22,199

 Celtic FC :